Olek Gierczak

 Projects

-I developed a semantic property of gradually typed languages called Type Vigilance that determines when a language’s type system matches its semantics.
+I developed a semantic property of gradually typed languages called Vigilance that determines when a language’s type system matches its semantics.
 In other words, the static reasoning provided by types and the dynamic type based reasoning programmers can perform based on those types correspond.
 In gradual typing, values that flow through a program accumulate type assertions each time they cross a “typed/untyped” boundary.
 Vigilance says that every value semantically satisfies every one of these type assertions.

 In the past I’ve worked on Oxide, a type safe syntactic formalized semantics for surface level safe Rust which includes features like non lexical lifetimes, reborrowing, and closures.
 The crucial realizations are that lifetimes can be modelled by information from a form of points to analysis, and that this information can be used to give a formal model of the borrowchecker.
 Using this realization we were able to prove Progress and Preservation style soundness, and demonstrated our type system worked for the portion of the Rust test suite we supported.